Loire Valley Wine Guide

 • Menetou-Salon AOP: Sancerre’s “cheaper twin,” or “sister.”
 (Take your pick.)
 Flatter terrain of Kimmeridgian limestone (that white chalky stuff) beneath brown clay-rich marl produces whites with a bit of menthol, aromatic floral and silky reds and cotton-candy pink rosé wines.

-• Coteaux du Giennois AOP: Kimmeridgian limestone with some flint (rocks) produces bright, lean, minerally whites of Sauvignon Blanc and red/rosé wines with Pinot Noir and Gamay.
+• Coteaux du Giennois AOP: Kimmeridgian limestone with some flint (rocks) produces bright, lean, minerally whites of Sauvignon Blanc and red/rosé wines from Pinot Noir and Gamay.

 • Châteaumeillant AOP: Surprise surprise!
 This appellation is mostly Gamay (~75%) with a bit of Pinot Noir and Pinot Gris.
 Expect ripe, juicy wines with a touch of that Gamay bitter-green tannin.